amarasovic/amarasovic.github.io/contact/index.md

 My name is pronounced as Ah-nah Mara-so-veetch, with "Mara" as the actress "Mara Wilson".
 My pronouns are she/her.

-*If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox.*
+*If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox.* **Utah MS/BS students interested in research opportunities, please ensure to review the contact/FAQ section before visiting my office without an appointment.**

 {::options parse_block_html="true" /}